sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Note: While not fully illustrated in the figure, supplemental tags can be associated with any corpus, primary, or patch tag to provide additional metadata about an installer, installed software, or installed patch respectively.

-Each of the different SWID tag types of SWID tags provide different types of information.
-For example, a "corpus tag" is used to describe an application's installation image on an installation media, while a "patch tag" is meant to describe a patch that modifies some other application.
+Each of the different SWID and CoSWID tag types provide different sets of information.
+For example, a "corpus tag" is used to describe a software component's installation image on an installation media, while a "patch tag" is meant to describe a patch that modifies some other software component.
-While there are very few required fields in SWID tags, there are many optional fields that support different uses of these different types of tags.
-While a SWID tag that consisted only of required fields could be a few hundred bytes in size, a tag containing many of the optional fields could be many orders of magnitude larger.

 ## Concise SWID Extensions

-This document defines a more concise representation of SWID tags in the Concise Binary Object Representation (CBOR) {{-cbor}}.
+This document defines the CoSWID format, a more concise representation of SWID information in the Concise Binary Object Representation (CBOR) {{-cbor}}.
 This is described via the Concise Data Definition Language (CDDL) {{-cddl}}.
-The resulting Concise SWID data definition is interoperable with the XML schema definition of ISO-19770-2:2015
+The resulting CoSWID data definition is interoperable with the XML schema definition of ISO-19770-2:2015
 {{SWID}}.
-The vocabulary, i.e., the CDDL names of the types and members used in the CoSWID data definition, is mapped to more concise labels represented as small integers.
+The vocabulary, i.e., the CDDL names of the types and members used in the CoSWID data definition, are mapped to more concise labels represented as small integer values.
 The names used in the CDDL data definition and the mapping to the CBOR representation using integer labels is based on the vocabulary of the XML attribute and element names defined in ISO/IEC 19770-2:2015.

-This document specifies a standardized equivalent to the ISO-19770-2:2015 standard.
 The corresponding CoSWID data definition includes two kinds of augmentation.

-- the explicit definition of types for attributes that are typically stored in the "any attribute" of an ISO-19770-2:2015 in XML representation.
-These are covered in the main body of this document.
+- The explicit definition of types for attributes that are typically stored in the "any attribute" of an ISO-19770-2:2015 in XML representation.
+These are covered in {{model-global-attributes}} and {{model-any-element}} of this document.

-- the inclusion of extension points in the CoSWID data definition that allow for additional uses of CoSWID tags that go beyond the original scope of ISO-19770-2:2015 tags.
-These are covered in appendices to this document.
+- The inclusion of extension points in the CoSWID data definition that allow for additional uses of CoSWID tags that go beyond the original scope of ISO-19770-2:2015 tags.
+These are covered in {{model-payload}} and {{model-evidence}}.

 ## Requirements Notation